-- Flush the pump to remove the lightweight oil which was left in to protect pump parts after factory testing.
-See page 12. - 5.
-Prepare the paint according to the manufactuers's recommendations.
+- e.
+Fluid supply container: according to local code. - f.
+All solvent pails used when flushing, according to local code.
+Use only metal pails, which are conductive.
+Do not place the pail on a nonconductive surface, such as paper or cardboard, which interrupts the grounding continuity. - g.
+To maintain grounding continuity when flushing or relieving pressure, always hold a metal part of the gun firmly to the side of a grounded metal pail, then trigger the gun. - Flush the pump to remove the oil which was left in to protect the pump parts after factory testing.
+See page 12. - 7.
+Prepare the paint according to the manufacturer's recommendations.
 Remove any paint skin.
-Strain the paint through a fine nylon mesh bag (available at most paint dealers) to remove particles that could clog the spray tip.
-This is an important step toward trouble-free paint spraying.
+Stir the paint to mix pigments.
+Strain the paint through a fine nylon mesh bag (available at most paint dealers) to remove particles that could clog the gun filter or spray tip.
+This is an important step toward trouble-free spraying.